WHATS HOT

 Expert Analysis of Early Learning Pros and Cons

-As a parent, one is responsible for establishing a foundation of early for their child’s development and education.
-By letting your child lead his or her own -motivated path in an environment where he/she can safe and secure to explore, learn, and grow at their own pace, they will develop emotionally, intellectually and creatively – each according to his/her own strengths.
+As a parent, one is responsible for establishing a foundation of for their child’s and education.
+By letting your child lead his or her own self-motivated path in an environment where he/she can feel safe and secure to explore, learn, and grow at their own pace, they will develop emotionally, intellectually and creatively – each according to his/her own strengths.

 In doing your research, you will find that many of the early learning experts say that they don’t believe in teaching skills “out of order” and when it comes down to how intelligent a child is or what lessons they’re being taught, they all say you can work with him or her on improving these areas.